 3 Pumps of the automatic soap dispenser

 4 Triggers of automatic facet —2 seconds each

 Hand dryer 2 — 5 seconds

-Content Warning: The audio does not automatically play because some sounds in the film may be uncomfortable to those with sensory sensitivities.
+Content Note: The audio does not automatically play because some sounds in the film may be uncomfortable to those with sensory sensitivities.
 To turn sound on, navigate to the bottom right corner and click the white music symbol.
 Please use discretion when viewing.